 Boracay's Environmentally Conscious Tourism

 Boracay Island in the Philippines is one of the top tourist destinations and remains one of the top beaches in the world.
-This island is recognized annually by various international magazines and travel websites as one of the world's best.
-And since then, it has contributed to the influx of tourists from all over the world.
+Various international magazines and travel websites recognize this island annually as one of the world's best, which has contributed to the influx of tourists from all over the world.

-What I like about Boracay is its diversity, from different nationalities and locations where it suits the taste and preferences of the tourist.
+What I like about Boracay is its diversity, from different nationalities and locations where it suits the tastes and preferences of the tourists.
 It's like a melting pot of cultures and personalities, making it a world-class tourist destination.

 For years, big businesses like hotels have deceived tourists and guests by providing reading material explaining the algae that make the shoreline dark green and unsightly.
 I can't believe how they disseminate disinformation by making it appear to be a natural occurrence.

-I saw the big pipes from establishments that excrete wastewater to the shore where untreated sewages are flowing, making the water in the area dark green and dirty.
+I saw the big pipes from establishments that excrete wastewater to the shore, where untreated sewage is flowing, making the water in the area dark green and dirty.

-What can we do to help our tourism significantly impact its sustainability and environmental protection?
+How can we help our tourism significantly impact its sustainability and environmental protection?
 I believe that the 6-month rehabilitation of Boracay made us realize that money from tourism alone won't make us truly rich and progressive.
-But our environmental consciousness as a tourist will help destinations like Boracay to be sustainable and highly livable.
+However, our environmental consciousness as tourists will help destinations like Boracay become sustainable and highly livable.

-Tourism is our number one industry, booming before the Covid-19 pandemic came.
+Tourism is our number one industry, booming before the COVID-19 pandemic.
 When the lockdown happened, tourism was down and almost dying, but we've seen the clear waters of Boracay.
 Business establishments and tourists mainly contribute to the island's pollution.

-Do we need a 6-month rehabilitation of our topmost islands every six years?
+Do we need to rehab our topmost islands every six years for six months?
 Well, that would surely hurt tourism, but it's for the good of the environment.
-We must balance our tourism and its environmental impact to call it a paradise.
+We must balance tourism and its environmental impact to call it a paradise.

 There's progress in Boracay compared to the first time I visited the island in 1998.
-It's becoming too commercial, and the island may have lost its serenity and ambiance due to its fast-growing present-day development.
+However, it's becoming too commercial, and due to its fast-growing present-day development, the island may have lost its serenity and ambiance.

 When we can travel again without restrictions, we'll become better tourists.
-And together, we help revive our tourism and our God-given paradise.
+And together, we can help revive our tourism and our God-given paradise, knowing that positive change is not just a dream, but a tangible reality within our reach.

 ©️ 2021 Del Cusay